pygmystack/pygmy/docs/troubleshooting.md

 The Drupal Containers are depending on the `ssh-agent` shared Docker container (this is in order to have shared ssh-keys) and somehow this container is missing.

-Try to restart `pygmy` , this will create the `ssh-agent` container with the name `amazeeio-ssh-agent` and then try again.
+Try to restart `pygmy-go` , this will create the `ssh-agent` container with the name `amazeeio-ssh-agent` and then try again.

 ### Working Offline